+The bronze Ichabod statue in front of Morgan Hall, in the Ichabod Sesquicentennial Plaza, was created by Bergen Sculpture Studio LLC, Salina, Kansas, and dedicated in October 2015 to commemorate Washburn University's 150th anniversary.
 Morgan Hall opened in 1955 and a three-story addition was completed in 1967.
-The Welcome Center and Paxdon Tower were constructed during a major building renovation from 2014-2015.
+The Welcome Center and Paxson Tower were constructed during a major building renovation from 2014-2015.
 The tower was named in memory of Steve Paxson, who attended Washburn University and was killed in action in Vietnam on May 22, 1969, after volunteering for the U.S. Army.
 Photo taken by Peggy Clark, University Photographer.